Tijanieneye10/Tijanieneye10/README.md

 ### 👋 About Me

-I'm Tijani, a Fullstack Software Engineer with 5+ years of hands-on experience designing, building, and maintaining backend-heavy web applications.
+I'm Tijani, a Fullstack Software Engineer with 5+ years of hands-on experience designing, building, and maintaining systems.
 My work focuses on delivering high-quality software that is reliable, secure, and built for scale.

-I’ve architected systems across industries — from education to utilities — and deployed applications that serve thousands of users seamlessly.
+I’ve architected systems across industries from education to utilities and deployed applications that serve thousands of users seamlessly.

 I enjoy transforming business problems into working systems using tools like Laravel, Python, Node.js, and AWS.